Equates to product Selling Price x Ordered Quantity during specified Date Range split up by Product Vendor.

 Number of Taxes associated with a Sale or return during the specified Date Range.

-Number of Taxes associated with a Sale or return during the specified Date Range split up by Billing Country
+Number of Shipping Charges associated with a Sale or return during the specified Date Range.

 The Quantity by Product Vendor metric indicates the total number of units sold for each product vendor in a given time period.
 It helps determine which vendors are most successful and which products are driving sales.